acdlite/flummox/docs/quick-start.md

 The one bit of API that's new is `this.register(actionId, handler)`.
 This registers a store method with the dispatcher.
 Actually, it will accept any function, not just methods... but you probably want to stick to methods (except for testing purposes).

-In this example, the store's constructor expects a single argument, flux.
+In this example, the store's constructor expects a single argument, `flux`.
 This is not a required argument (notice we're not passing it to `super()`); it's a pattern we're using so we have access to our message action ids.
 I'll explain this in the next section.

 ### 3. Bring them together in a flux class